winhowes/AuthTranslator/README.md

    - **integrations**: Defines proxy routes, rate limits and authentication methods.
 Secret references use the `env:` or KMS-prefixed formats described below.
    - **google_oidc**: Outgoing auth plugin that retrieves an ID token from the GCP metadata server and sets it in the `Authorization` header for backend requests.
 The incoming variant validates Google ID tokens against a configured audience.
    - **basic**: Performs HTTP Basic authentication using credentials loaded from configured secrets.
+   - **hmac_signature**: Computes or verifies request HMAC digests with a configurable algorithm.

 ### Capabilities